When the Internet Isn’t Equal: My Journey Into Broadband Equity Research

 Giving people access without protecting them isn’t progress.
 Both matter equally.

-Global cities show that equity, digital rights, and cybersecurity can be baked into broadband strategy from the start.
+Global cities demonstrate that equity, digital rights, and cybersecurity can be integrated into broadband strategies from the outset.

 The proudest moment came when my professor encouraged me to publish my first paper on SSRN.
 What started as an assignment about broadband as critical infrastructure turned into my first piece of publicly available research.